Arnica montana: Distribution and habitat

 Arnica montana is widespread across most of Europe.
 It is absent from the Celtic Isles and the Italian and Balkan peninsulas.
 In addition, it is considered extinct in Hungary and Lithuania.
 Arnica montana grows in nutrient-poor siliceous meadows or clay soils.
 It mostly grows on alpine meadows and up to nearly 3000 m.
 In more upland regions, it may also be found on nutrient-poor moors and heaths.
-However Arnica does not grow on lime soil, thus it is an extremely reliable bioindicator for nutrient poor and acidic soils.
+Arnica does not grow on lime soil, indicating its use as a bioindicator of nutrient poor and acidic soils.
 It is rare overall, but may be locally abundant.
 It is becoming rarer, particularly in the north of its distribution, largely due to increasingly intensive agriculture and commercial wildcrafting (foraging).
 Nevertheless, it is cultivated on a large scale in Estonia.